 The IP block will not be synthesized is the usual way by creating a netlist of lookup tables and flip flops.
-The IP will instead consist of a simulation model useful for verifying the function using simulation, and a post-synthesis configuration information used to configure the PLL in the FPGA.
+The IP will instead consist of a simulation model useful for verifying the function using simulation, and a post-synthesis configuration information used to configure the PLL hardware in the FPGA.

-Creation of the simulation model and configuration information for the PLL is done using a special software package called Altera MegaWizard.
-It is started from HDL designer by first pressing on Tasks/templates on the right edge of the Design manager window.
-Double click on the Altera MegaWizard icon as shown in Figure 4.
+The IP block has been created separately in Quartus Prime, and will be imported into the lab design.
+The import will be done from within HDL designer by first pressing on Tasks/templates on the right edge of the Design manager window.
+Double click on the Quartus Prime Import icon as shown in Figure 4.